kickstartcoding/debug_trainer/README.md

 ## Possible future features:

-- Multiple simultaneous errors (user choice of how many)
 - Command to revert file to broken state, without any user changes made while debugging
 - Command to console log content of the original, working file
 - Command to console log content of the original broken state without any user changes made while debugging